ch007m/litoria/HOWTO.md

     npm install -g litoria

-* Define the ENV var exporting to location of the node modules
+* Define the ENV var exporting the location of the node modules

     export NODE_PATH="'$(npm root -g)'"

 * Create a project

+  litoria init /path/of/project

+* Move to the newly created project